What Does ObamaCare Cost?

 In other words, a 27 year old non-smoking male with no pre-existing condition who’s living in New Haven CT and making 200% of the FPL and a 55 year old non-smoking female with a pre-existing condition who’s living in New Haven CT and making 200% of the FPL will both pay the same amount for the same plan on their State’s health insurance marketplace (Access Health CT) after premium subsidies are taken into account.
 They will have access to the same out-of-pocket cost assistance as well.

 The reason their costs are the same is the cap on the percentage of income a heath plan bought on the marketplace can cost; in their case, the premium cap is 6.3% since they make 200% of the Federal Poverty Level.
 Although the premium cost before subsidies would be higher for the older individual, premium subsidies paid directly to the insurance company result in their personal payments being the same.
 However, if one of them smoked, that person would pay more since those costs are considered premium surcharges and are added on after subsidies are calculated.

 • You can’t be charged more for health insurance due to health status or gender, but you can be charged more based on income, family size, location, age and smoking status.

-• Come 2015, smokers can expect to pay up to 50% more than non-smokers for the same health plans.
-Subsidies are calculated before the “tobacco surcharge,” thus smokers could find their affordable insurance unaffordable.
+• In 2015, smokers can expect to pay up to 50% more than non-smokers for the same health plans.
+Subsidies are calculated before the “tobacco surcharge,” thus smokers could find their theoretically affordable insurance to be unaffordable.